Need to know

 - compensation (lump sum payment) which can include a benefit if you have suffered a permanent injury

 Cost depends on your type of car and where you live.
-Postcodes are divided in three areas: high risk, medium risk and low risk.
+Postcodes are divided into three areas: high risk, medium risk and low risk.

 See Victoria's TAC.